|

 als Versuch Richtung Satire durchgehen lassen.

-Die ach so lieben und adretten Fürsprecher der "ungeborenen Kinder" sind in
+Die ach so lieben und adretten Fürsprecher der "ungeborenen Kinder"

 Wirklichkeit die Vorhut (ob bewusst oder nicht ist nebensächlich) für